PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: PrefixMemory-Tuning: Method and Framework

 \subsection{Motivation and Construction}

-A key insight from Section \ref{sec:tradeoff} is that the trade-off between prefix and input importance stems from the prefix’s confinement within the attention head.
-This motivates \method, a novel extension of PT which seeks to bring the prefix information out of the attention head itself.
+A key insight from Section \ref{sec:tradeoff} is that the trade-off between prefix and input contribution stems from the prefix’s confinement within the softmax operator of the attention head.
+This motivates \method, a novel extension of PT, which represents a pilot attempt to bring the prefix information out of the attention head.

-We first draw the terms containing the prefix information out of the attention head by splitting Equation \eqref{prefix} into:
+We first draw the terms containing the prefix information out of the attention head by splitting \Eqref{prefix} into: